Logo

 Medications

-• SGLT2 Inhibitors: These newer medications work by helping the kidneys remove excess glucose through urine and can offer additional benefits like improved heart and kidney health.
+• SGLT2 inhibitors – help the kidneys remove excess glucose and offer heart and kidney protection

 Blood Sugar Monitoring